United States Navy

 USS Brooklyn assembly instruction.
 The side towers are slightly smaller in diameter than those on the bow and stern.

-GMT-US-006 Gloucester & Vixen armed yacht
+GMT-US-006 Gloucester & Vixen armed yachts

 Class: 4.